Waste and recycling - privacy notice

-The Council is committed to meeting its data protection obligations and handling your information securely.
-You should make sure you read and understand this notice before submitting your information to us or to our contractor FCC Environment via the online form.
+The council is committed to meeting its data protection obligations and handling your information securely.
+You should make sure you read and understand this notice before submitting your information to us or to Allerdale Waste Services via the online form.

 What information about you do we collect?

 The data we need to collect to provide you with the majority of our waste and recycling services includes your name, address, telephone number and e-mail address.
 In specific circumstances we also collect financial details to allow payment for applicable services (e.g. trade waste) and information about the number of people in your household (e.g. in order to receive a larger capacity bin).

 Special category personal information, such as health data, may be required for assisted collections or in order to receive a larger capacity bin on medical grounds.